rclaymyers/SharkDoc/README.md

-# SharkDoc
+# Sharkdown

-SharkDoc is a responsive editor for markdown documents in the cloud.
+Sharkdown is a responsive editor for markdown documents in the cloud.

-SharkDoc extends the markdown spec with 2 new features:
+Sharkdown extends the markdown spec with 2 new features:

 1. Multi-page support
 2. Image gallery support